nicolasgramlich/AndEngine/README.md

 ## Building

- * Currently AndEngine has to be build with 'ADT-17 Preview 4' or higher!
+ * AndEngine has to be build with ADT-17 or higher!

 ## Branches